wizardmatas/dockerhubinvite/README.md

 ![example workflow](https://github.com/wizardmatas/dockerhubinvite/actions/workflows/go.yml/badge.svg)

-> Docker Desktop licencing changed and some [organisations](https://www.docker.com/pricing/faq) need to buy licence to run Docker Desktop, to do it you mus invite members to Docker Hub where licencing managed for Teams Plan .
-Tool was created to automate invite managemnt for Teams plan.
+> Docker Desktop licencing changed and some [organisations](https://www.docker.com/pricing/faq) need to buy licence to run Docker Desktop, to do it you mus invite members to Docker Hub where licencing managed for Teams Plan.
+Tool was created to automate invite management for Teams plan.

 # Docker Hub Invite
 Tool to send Docker Hub Invites